STOIE/recipes/recipes/mac_and_cheese/README.md

 1. Continue cooking, stirring constantly, until the mixture just reaches a simmer.
 1. Reduce heat to medium-low to maintain the low simmer.
 1. Continue cooking, stirring constantly, for about 9-10 minutes, or until the pasta is al dente (or to your liking).
-1. Remove from heat, and stir in the cheeses until melted.
+1. Remove from heat and allow to cool significantly, then stir in the cheeses until melted (adding it too hot will cause the cheese to become grainy).
 1. Serve hot immediately.